Lipoedema Management

 Lipoedema is a progressive disorder.
 When it's not treated it can progress in severity over the lifetime of a woman.

-If you do notice any of the symptoms/signs above or recognise your shape in the video then see your GP to have appropriate scans and tests performed.
+If you do notice any of the above signs/symptoms or recognise your shape in the video then see your GP to have appropriate scans and tests performed.

-Your doctor should refer you to a lymphoedema therapist for management and treatment and possibly to a phlebologist who will give your venous system an examination as Lipoedema may cause dysfunction of your veins.
+Your doctor should refer you to a lymphoedema therapist for management and treatment and possibly to a vein specialist as lipoedema may cause dysfunction of your veins.

 Conservative Treatment and Management of Lipoedema